amenjalal94/amenjalal94.github.io/README.md

 </details>
 <br />

-### General equilibrium effects of a billion trees: Evidence from Pakistan
+### Equilibrium Effects of a Billion Trees: Evidence from Pakistan
 (with [Veronica Salazar-Restrepo](https://www.veronicasalazarrestrepo.com))

 _Analysis ongoing_